joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_the_virtue_itself_of_faith/prologue.md

 (6) Whether it is one virtue?
 (7) Of its relation to the other virtues;
 (8) Of its certitude as compared with the certitude of the intellectual virtues.

-* Whether This Is A Fitting Definition Of Faith: "Faith Is The Substance Of Things To Be Hoped For, The Evidence Of Things That Appear Not?"
-* Whether Faith Resides In The Intellect?
-* Whether Charity Is The Form Of Faith?
-* Whether Lifeless Faith Can Become Living, Or Living Faith, Lifeless?
-* Whether Faith Is A Virtue?
-* Whether Faith Is One Virtue?
-* Whether Faith Is The First Of The Virtues?
-* Whether Faith Is More Certain Than Science And The Other Intellectual Virtues?